 The USFL kicked off, and as to be expected, the defenses were way ahead of the offenses.
 The Saturday night opener between Birmingham and New Jersey was a great game, but overall the quarterback play in the USFL seems to be the biggest obstacle on the field to overcome.
 Find the best sportsbooks to bet on sports!
+Also, you can find an article related on how to bet on USFL in 2023.

 I think this headed into week one was expected as the Maulers are a one-dimensional run team that struggles to throw the ball.
 They didn’t attempt a pass until late in the first quarter.
 Josh Love and Kyle Lauletta combined for 129 passing yards, and the run game was terrible, averaging less than three yards per carry.
 This looked like a poorly coached team, and the way it’s headed, a winless season is possible unless some drastic changes occur.